How to Remove Tartar from Teeth?

 Your teeth may feel sensitive for a few days following the teeth cleaning.
 Use a sensitivity-friendly toothpaste to help.

-Instead of wondering about how to remove tartar from teeth, it’s better to practice good oral health and hygiene than trying to figure out how to remove tartar from teeth.
+As they say, prevention is better than cure.
+So, instead of wondering about how to remove tartar from teeth, it’s better to practice good oral health and hygiene.
+Here are some tips you can follow:

 Brush Regularly

 Brushing regularly, twice a day, for 2 minutes, prevents plaque from settling on the tooth surface.
-Use a brush with soft bristles and pay attention to the hard-to-reach areas – the back teeth and the inner surfaces of teeth.
+Use a brush with soft bristles and pay attention to the hard-to-reach areas, especially the back teeth and the inner surfaces of teeth.

 Use An Electric Toothbrush

 Research shows that electronic toothbrushes get rid of plaque better than manual ones.
-You can use any electric toothbrush, just ensure it has the ADA seal of approval since these undergo rigorous safety tests and quality control.
+You can use any electric toothbrush, just ensure it has the American Dental Association (ADA) seal of approval since these undergo rigorous safety tests and quality control.

 Use Fluoridated Toothpaste